nubiofs/geofence/README.markdown

 --------------------------------------------------
 **GeoFence** provides a _GWT-based_ user interface to administer the basic objects and the authorization rules.

-Furthermore, some _REST API_ has already been implemented that allows the administration of some ancillary data.
+Furthermore, some [REST API](https://github.com/geosolutions-it/geofence/wiki/REST-API) have already been implemented that allows the administration of some ancillary data.

 GeoServer will send authorization queries to GeoFence using a configurable internal protocol (by default it uses Spring remoting over HTTP).